tduretz/FCFV_Geodynamics.jl/README.md

 ## Step 0.2: Computation of a field on the triangles.

 Some interesting timings:
-Computation of the field on the triangles on the low resolution mesh using either a vectorized loop (@avx - LoopVectorization package) or standard vectorisation.
+Computation of the field on the triangles on a low resolution mesh (max triangle area 0.01) using either a vectorized loop (@avx - LoopVectorization package) or standard vectorisation.

 Looped, 4 times:<br/>
   0.000015 seconds<br/>